OriginQ/VQNET2.0-tutorial-en/source/rst/nn.rst

     This criterion combines LogSoftmax and NLLLoss in one single class.

-    The loss can be described as:
+    The loss can be described as below, where `class` is index of target's class:

     .. math::
         \text{loss}(x, class) = -\log\left(\frac{\exp(x[class])}{\sum_j \exp(x[j])}\right)